Close Icon

 Top tips for letting a holiday home in Cornwall

-As an owner, understanding what to charge for your holiday let is an important part to its success.
-How you price your holiday let is a key factor in how much investment you can return.
+As an owner, understanding what to charge for your holiday let is fundamental.
 This is where working with a holiday let agency can really come into its own.

-Here at Cornish Cottage Holidays, our Revenue Management team use our unique and dynamic pricing tool to help holiday let owners earn as much money as possible from their bookings.
-Rental rates are constantly changing to keep in line with seasonal trends and customer demand.
-Successfully adopting a dynamic pricing strategy would be very difficult on your own.
+Here at Cornish Cottage Holidays, owners can choose to use our unique and dynamic income maximisation pricing tool.
+This intuitive software helps holiday let owners earn as much money as possible from their bookings.

 7. Make your holiday home environmentally friendly